gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 The mistake is natural.
 It is as though Someone from a culture that only kept dogs as household pets comes across a description of "household pets" and thinks, "Oh, the person is talking about dogs."
 Natural, but still a mistake, since both wild dogs and house cats exist.

+Now Spitz's complaint that the important differences between different European nations "are now forgotten" is easily handled: Oakeshott has not *forgotten* the differences between various countries; no, he has *dropped anchor* at a new location, and is using different *hooks and nets* to catch what may be caught at that location.

 ## Conclusion